Translating and Interpreting Chinese Philosophy

 - Yu, Jiyuan, 2007, The Ethics of Confucius and Aristotle: Mirrors of Virtue, London: Routledge.

 - Ziporyn, Brook, 2013, Ironies of Oneness and Difference in Early Chinese Thought, Albany, NY: State University of New York Press.

-Good friends Roger Ames and Michael Nylan made many helpful comments and suggestions on an earlier draft of this entry, and Uri Nodelman unmuddled my account of AI considerably.
+The author acknowledges good friends Roger Ames and Michael Nylan, who made many helpful comments and suggestions on an earlier draft of this entry, and Uri Nodelman, who unmuddled my account of AI considerably.
 I am grateful to all three, and to my daughters Samantha Healy and Constance Rosemont, and my wife JoAnn Rosemont, for essential assistance in the preparation of the manuscript for publication.